Omkarkoli727/Omkarkoli727/README.md

 • Experimenting with gameplay mechanics and animations

  Animation & Art<br>
-• I enjoy creating animations for my projects
+• I enjoy creating sprites and animations for my projects
 • Blender for 3D animation and models
 • Aseprite for 2D pixel art and sprite animations